Sellesta/alx-zero_day/README.md

 Happy Alx-Zero Day!
-It's an exciting day to celebrate the success of the course
+It's an exciting day to celebrate the success of the course!